BPLIM/Tools/ados/General/mdata/mdata_userguide.md

 </figure>
 </p>

 The problem is flagged in worksheet **vl_yesnolbl**, showing that we have two rows with duplicated values.
 To solve this problem and harmonize the metadata in file *comb.xlsx* we will use `mdata uniform`.
 This command uses [bpencode](https://github.com/BPLIM/Tools/tree/master/ados/General/bpencode) to recode values.
-We have to specify the worsheets that should be harmonized, otherwise it will work on every sheet that starts with "vl_".
+We have to specify the worksheets that should be harmonized, otherwise it will work on every sheet that starts with "vl_".

 ```stata